 What is the Data Basis?

 Mostly, imaging data consists of CT scans (computed tomography) and MRI (magnetic resonance imaging) of the skull and the brain.
-The radiology department or the radiologist usually deliver data sets with images of axial, coronar and sagittal panes and different slice thicknesses.
+The radiology department or the radiologist usually deliver data sets with images of axial, coronar and sagittal planes and different slice thicknesses.
 The surgeon can scroll the images and examine them.
 Such a standard image set usually consists of T1 and T2 images, a T1 sequence with contrast and some additional specific sequences.
 Examples are the investigation of hemoglobin concentration in blood or diffusion behavior of tissue in the brain.

 The thickness of slices varies between 1 and 5 millimeters.
 Thickness depends on the quality of the radiologist, the technician and the MRI scanner.
 The thicker the slice, the faster the image acquisition, but the fewer the information for the surgeon.